Here’s what you should be looking for in a track and trace visibility solution.

 How it All Started

-Track & trace ultimately helps companies provide better customer service.
+Ultimately, the technology helps companies provide better customer service.
 When used to track inbound freight, it allows companies to plan their receiving efforts more efficiently.
-When used to track outbound freight to the customer, it provides a way for the customer to have instant access to the status of their shipment, preventing lengthy calls to customer service to find out where their order is and when it will arrive.
+When applied to track outbound freight to the customer, it provides the customer instant access to the status of their shipment.
+It is designed to prevent lengthy calls to customer service to find out where their order is and when it will arrive.

-Choosing the Right Track & Trace Provider
+Choosing the Right Track and Trace Provider

 When evaluating a visibility supplier, ask them one question; ‘How will you help me create successful initiatives that will provide me with a competitive advantage?’
 If they can’t show how their system makes your insights actionable, find a different provider.

 A track and trace solution should provide the following three things:

 - Actionable insights—allows you to dig deeper into how you’re performing and diagnose the issues.

 - Initiative development—data to identify where to begin and what actions to take to solve these issues.